 Parents who have already had a child with spina bifida or another NTD have a slightly higher risk (less than 5%) than other parents of having a second child with spina bifida.
 Families with two children with spina bifida have a 1 in 10 chance of having another child with this condition.2 To help prevent NTDs in later pregnancies, health care providers may recommend a higher amount of folic acid for these women, starting well before conception.

 - Centers for Disease Control and Prevention.
-(2011).
-Spina bifida: Data and statistics.
-Retrieved May 19, 2012, from http://www.cdc.gov/ncbddd/spinabifida/data.html
+(2018).
+Birth defects COUNT.
+Retrieved May 3, 2018, from https://www.cdc.gov/ncbddd/folicacid/global.html